jtescher/jtescher.github.io/_drafts/using-conventions-to-keep-your-code-simple.md

 ---

 One piece of advice I wish I had been given when I started my first company was how to structure conventions in my codebases.
-It may not seem like a big deal when you're hacking out your first prototypes in your garage, but a small amount of discipline can make the difference between having malleable code that allows you to keep up with the changing demands of your industry and writing yourself into a place where you have to throw everything out and re-write every time requirements change as you search for product / market fit.
+It may not seem like a big deal when you're hacking your first prototypes in a garage, but a small amount of discipline can make the difference between having malleable code that allows you to keep up with the changing demands of your industry and writing yourself into a place where you have to throw everything out every time requirements change as you search for product / market fit. (long sentence, edited down)

 In this post I'll show you an example of a basic conventional [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer)